BestTimesToVisit.com Logo

 Journey to the Golden Triangle's Edge

-Explore the legendary Golden Triangle where Thailand, Laos, and Myanmar converge.
-Consider a longtail boat trip on the Mekong River for a unique perspective, and visit the Hall of Opium museum to understand the region's complex history, far beyond the tourist trails.
+Explore the legendary Golden Triangle, where Thailand, Laos, and Myanmar converge.
+Consider a longtail boat trip on the Mekong River for a unique perspective, and visit the Hall of Opium museum to delve into the region's complex history.

 See all 8 things to do →